 Your cover is now showing as layer 1 (middle window to your right)

 Hopefully your imported cover is not too large, but if it is it just means you will have to fiddle a little more than normal.
-So from here, you need to click on the Edit main menu (top), and then in the 3rd section of the drop down menu you will see the free distort option, which is what you need to select.
+If your image is too large to see properly, first use the free transform tool.
+This can be found in the Edit main menu (top).

 Your cover will now show little blue boxes on each corner of your cover.
 These are the handles you use to drag each corner of your cover, to the respective corners of your 3D book cover.
 It’s a bit fiddly and not an exact science but if you are lucky you will finish with a nice cover.